 |Purple is the colour of royalty, of courage and honor.
 For hundreds of years, it was the colour of kings, as only royalty could wear purple.
 Purple heart medals are given to soldiers killed or wounded in action, as a recognition of their bravery and sacrifice. |

-Pure purple diamonds are nearly impossible to find.
-Most natural purple diamonds are lightly shaded with hints of pink, red, blue, gray or even brown, tinting the diamond slightly and lowering the overall perceived quality of the gem.
-Purple diamonds are most commonly found in Australian mines.
+Pure purple diamonds are virtually impossible to find.
+Most purple diamonds are lightly shaded with hints of pink, red, blue, gray or even brown, tinting the diamond slightly.

 Despite its name, the Supreme Purple Heart is a round brilliant cut.
 Its precise color grade is not known, nor is its clarity.
-Even its weight is estimated from two to five carats.
-Like the Royal Purple Heart Diamond, the Supreme Purple Heart's origins have not been confirmed, but most believe it was mined in the Amazon basin within the last 30 years.
+Even its weight is uncertain.
+The Supreme Purple Heart's origins have not been confirmed.
 The diamond's color changes – when viewed from one angle, it appears deep purple, and from another angle looks deep red.

 10.09 carat modified cushion cut fancy vivid purple-pink diamond, SI1 clarity. $ 12- $15m